troykinsella/bacon/README.md

 The commands you're running are potentially modifying files, causing and endless execution loop.
 Stop it.
 In the future `bacon` will detect endless build loops.

-### Typing out all these options sucks! wtf fml

-Make a shell script!

 ## Road Map